pvm-77/explainJS/README.md

 ## ![tick]
 2.1 different kind  of variable declaration?

 ### let var and const
-In JavaScript, there are multiple ways to declare variables, each with its own characteristics.
-Here's a brief summary of the different variable declaration methods in JavaScript:
-1. `var`:The `var` keyword was the original way to declare variables in JavaScript.
-Variables declared with `var` are function-scoped, meaning they are accessible within the function where they are declared or, if not within a function, they become global variables. `var` declarations are hoisted to the top of their scope, which means you can access them before they are declared.
-However, they do not have block scope and can be redeclared and reassigned.
-2. `let`: Introduced in ECMAScript 6 (ES6), the `let` keyword allows you to declare block-scoped variables.
-Block scope means the variable is only accessible within the block (a set of curly braces) where it is declared or nested blocks within it.
-Unlike `var`, `let` variables are not hoisted, so you cannot access them before their declaration. `let` variables can be reassigned but cannot be redeclared within the same scope.
-3. `const`: Also introduced in ES6, the `const` keyword is used to declare block-scoped variables that are meant to be constants, i.e., their value cannot be reassigned after initialization.
-Like `let`, `const` variables are block-scoped and not hoisted.
-They must be assigned a value when declared and cannot be redeclared or reassigned within the same scope.

-It's important to choose the appropriate variable declaration method based on your needs.
-Generally, it is recommended to use `let` and `const` for better control over variable scoping and to avoid unintentional reassignments, while minimizing the use of `var`.

 Let's compare and contrast the features of let, var, and const in JavaScript: